High Blood Pressure: The Heart Risk You Can't Feel (But Shouldn't Ignore)

 You don’t need to feel sick to justify checking your numbers.

-Sometimes patients hesitate because they don’t want to “overreact.”
-I would much rather see you for reassurance than miss an opportunity to intervene early.
+Patients sometimes hesitate because they don't want to overreact.
+I would much rather see you for reassurance than miss a chance to catch something early.

 Knowing Your Numbers Is Powerful